St Thomas' Hospital

 - Outside of these hours, patients can be seen in the emergency department (A&E) at St Thomas’ Hospital.

-If your condition is urgent, and you have been experiencing symptoms for less than five days, please come to the walk-in emergency service.
+If your condition is urgent, and you have been experiencing symptoms for less than five days, please call 020 7188 4336 where you will be assessed and given the most appropriate appointment slot.

 If you have previously seen your GP or optometrist as part of the minor eye conditions services (MECS), please bring your referral letter.